dwhiffing/fury/content/aar/nf/nf1_fp/body.md

-You have several squadrons of F-16 Falcon fighters, which would be great were they not armed with 10nm range Sidewinders, facing Soviet Alamos with several times the reach!.
+You have several squadrons of F-16 Falcon fighters, which would be great were they not armed with 10nm range Sidewinders, facing Soviet Alamos with several times the reach\!.
 Six, at Trondheim, have early-model AMRAAMs with a 40nm range.
 Many of them won’t be available for hours and they are strung-out from Banak in the far North to Trondheim in the South.
 Supporting these are some Sentry AWACS planes, two